 Where To Eat, What To Do, Where To Shop, And More: LGBTQ+ Asheville

 As time goes on, the extremely queer and earth-loving city of Asheville, North Carolina keeps growing in popularity.
 While it can be exciting at times for our beloved spot in the mountains to get some attention, and can also have negative impacts on the community, and make it hard for visitors to figure out how to support local businesses that really take heart in their work.
-On top of that, Asheville is in a sweet location, nestled near the Blue Ridge Mountains while also sitting close to incredible rivers, streams, lakes, and waterfalls.
+On top of that, Asheville is in a sweet location, nestled near the Blue Ridge Mountains while also sitting close to ancient rivers, streams, lakes, and waterfalls.
 When you take all of this into consideration, it can be hard to choose how to spend your precious time while visiting as there is so much to take in.

 What To Listen To: Road tripping to Asheville or looking for a new podcast recommendation?
 Check out these 12 podcast episodes featuring LGBTQ+ stories from activists, travelers, and explorers on the Unruly Podcast.

-1. Where To Eat
+1. Where To Eat In Asheville

 Asheville is known and celebrated for its epic food scene.
 As someone who has eaten their way through the city, (but has traveled to 5 continents already, tasting food from around the globe) I sure understand the hype!
 Not only are my favorite food spots here vegan-friendly, but they are all are queer-friendly as well.
 So while you’re visiting Asheville, be sure to hit up as many of these hot spots as you can, each with their own unique flavor and atmosphere: